zabulus/core/doc/sql.extensions/README.builtin_functions.txt

 Notes:
     1) Returns 0 if the string is empty.
-    2) Throw error if the first character is multi-byte.
+    2) Throws error if the first character is multi-byte.

 Example:
     select ascii_val(x) from y;